- Tour Plan

 El Dorado Lodge - Guadalupe Lodge

-On this morning we walk some 10 min to reach the Macaw Clay Lick, where we can observe several parrots such as; Mealy Parrots, Blue Headed Parrots, Yellow Crowned Parrots and the Orange Cheeked Parrots as well as the Cobalt Winged Parakeets and many chestnuts fronted macaws will congregate to gather and lick some minerals from the old river banks, initially they will perch on the trees around and later flying down to the exposed cliff.
+On this morning we walk some 10 min to reach the Macaw Clay Lick, where we can observe several parrots such as; Mealy Parrots, Blue Headed Parrots, Yellow Crowned Parrots and the Orange Cheeked Parrots as well as the Cobalt Winged Parakeets.
+Many chestnuts fronted macaws will congregate to gather and lick some minerals from the old river banks, initially they will perch on the trees around and later flying down to the exposed cliff.

 This is the last chance to spot capybaras, the world’s largest rodent, keep a close watch for others animals that rest along the river banks.

-We will eventually depart Manu´s Wilderness for our return trip towards the upper Madre de Dios River and our re-introduction into civilization; after one hour of overland transportation we reach the Guadalupe Lodge and have time for some night-walks around.
-We will have diner and spend the overnight at Guadalupe Lodge.
+We will eventually depart Manus Wilderness for our return trip towards the upper Madre de Dios River and our re-introduction into civilisation; after one hour of overland transportation we reach the Guadalupe Lodge time to encounter some creatures that dwell during the night time walks.
+We will have dinner and spend the overnight at Guadalupe Lodge.

 Guadalupe Lodge - Cusco